What does Sun Devil Integrity look like?

 Avoiding unintentional plagiarism

 Keeping track of the deluge of notes and source material can become a mind-boggling undertaking, and mistakes can lead to unintentional plagiarism.
-Learn about web-based tools such as RefWorks Bibliographic Management Software.
+Learn about web-based citation management tools at ASU Library's Citation Management Tools library guide.

 Quoting words or borrowing ideas without reference to the author is a problem, even if you happen to be the author.